 - You can spice your Zobo drink or Caribbean Sorrel in so many ways.
 Other popular spices include black pepper, nutmeg or allspice berries.
 You can also use pineapple, lime or lemon peel.

 - The monk fruit is a zero calorie sweetener that does not spike blood sugar.
-It is an optional ingredient so feel free to use other sugar-free sweeteners such as erythritol or leave it out completely.
+It is an optional ingredient so feel free to use other sweeteners such as regular sugar or erythritol, or leave this out completely.

 frequently asked questions